paoga87/jekyll-v2/_posts/2023-12-28-cybersecurity-framework.md

 - Respond (RS), and
 - Recover (RC)

-The CSF functions image depics them in the wheel shape, because they all relate to one another.
+The CSF functions image depicts them in the wheel shape, because they all relate to one another.

 #### Profiles
 Profiles are mechanisms created to "understand, assess, prioritize, and tailor the sector- and technology-neutral Core outcomes based on an organization's mission objectives, stakeholder expectations, threat environment, and requirements and leading practices..."[^1]